lfit/releng-global-jjb/README.md

 ## Deploying ci-jobs

-The CI job group contains multiple jobs that should be deployed in all LF Jenkins infra.
+The CI job group contains jobs that should deploy in all LF Jenkins infra.
 The minimal configuration needed to deploy the ci-management jobs is as follows which deploys the **{project-name}-ci-jobs** job group as defined in **lf-ci-jobs.yaml**.